michal-bures/konkr_data/ai-chatter/default.md

 - Now you're really pushing your luck...
 - Testing my patience, are you?

-> was just attacked, was at peace, suffered minor damage, is friendly
+> invaded, suffered minor damage, friendly
 - Hey!
 What was that for?
 - What the hell?
 - What was that?
+- Like, seriously?

-> was just attacked, was at peace, suffered minor damage, is neutral, is stronger
+> invaded, suffered minor damage, neutral, stronger
 - Hey!
 What do you think you're doing?!
 - I did not allow you to take that!
-- You just can't help yourself, can you...
+- Looking for trouble, huh?
+- You're really pushing it, you know?

-> was just attacked, was at peace, suffered minor damage, is hostile, is stronger
+> invaded, suffered minor damage, hostile, stronger
 - You will regret that.
-- No, I will not let this slide.
+- No, I will not let that slide.
 - You're going to pay for that.
+- Looking for more trouble, huh?

-> was just attacked, was at peace, suffered minor damage, is not friendly
+> invaded, suffered minor damage, not friendly
 - I knew this was coming...
 - I knew you couldn't be trusted...
 - I knew you were up to no good...

 ## 3. Explain your own unprovoked attacks

-### Try to explain away minor transgression
+### Justify trying to stop the player from dominating
+> invading, was angered by dominance, not hostile, not weaker
+- Nothing personal, but you were getting too powerful for your own good.
+- Look I'm sorry, but somebody had to clip your wings a bit.
+- Sorry, you were just getting too big for comfort there.
+- Apologies, had to reign you in a little there.
+- Sorry, somebody had to put a stop to your sprawl.
+- Sorry, you were getting a bit too powerful for your own good.
+- Sorry, someone had to put your ambitions in check.
+- Sorry, but someone had to put a limit on your greed.

+> invading, was angered by dominance, friendly
+- I'm sorry it came to this, but you're scaring me at this point!
+- I didn't want to do this, but you're just growing way too powerful.
+- I'm sorry, but you're getting too big for your own good.

+> invading, was angered by dominance
+- You can't be allowed to wield this kind of power.
+- I won't just sit here and watch you crush everyone.
+- Someone had to try to stop your expansion.
+- I will not stand by waiting for the inevitable.
+- Someone has to put a stop to your reign  before it's too late.
+- You can't be allowed to get away with such unchecked expansion.
+- Somebody has to resist you.
+- It's time to put your ambition in check.
+- It's time to reign you in a bit.
+- Your greed must be put in check.

+### Justify based on past grievances
+> invading, was angered by credit, not hostile
+- There, now we're even.
+- You know you deserved that.
+- Life has a way of balancing things out, doesn't it.

+> invading, was angered by credit, hostile
+- You know you had that one coming.
+- You reap what you sow.
+- Don't act surprised now...

+## Act dismissive about minor transgressions
 #### a) from position of strength

-> caused minor damage, was at peace, is stronger, is friendly
+> invading, caused minor damage, stronger, friendly
 - I needed to take that, I'm sure you understand.
 - Surely you can spare a bit of land for me.
 - Sorry about that, just really needed that land.
-- I'll just grab this tiny piece of land over here... there we go, now I'm good!
+- I'll just grab thtiny piece of land over here... there we go, now I'm good!
 - Don't worry, we're still good, just needed that land over there.

-> caused minor damage, was at peace, is stronger, is neutral
+> invading, caused minor damage, stronger, neutral
 - I had to take that land, no need to overreact.
 - I needed that land, don't make a fuss.
 - Don't worry, just needed a bit more land.
 - I just needed that land, ok?

-> caused minor damage, was at peace, is stronger, is hostile
+> invading, caused minor damage, stronger, hostile
 - I needed that land, going to do anything about it?
 - Yeah, yeah.
 I grabbed some of your land, big deal.
 - Look, I take what I want, and I wanted that land.

 #### b) from equal position

-> caused minor damage, was at peace, is similar strength, is friendly
+> invading, caused minor damage, similar strength, friendly
 - I can have a bit more land, right?
 - Surely you can spare a bit of land for me?
 Please?
 - See I really needed that bit of land.
 Don't be mad!
 - Sorry about that, just really needed that land.
-- I'll just grab this tiny piece of land over here... there we go, now I'm good!
+- I'll just grab thtiny piece of land over here... there we go, now I'm good!

-> caused minor damage, was at peace, is similar strength, is neutral
+> invading, caused minor damage, similar strength, neutral
->
+- Hey, nothing personal, just needed that land.
+- You know I needed that land, right?
+No need to get mad over it.
+- I just needed that land, ok?

+> invading, caused minor damage, similar strength, hostile
+- Let's not start a big fight over this, ok?
+- Just look another way for a bit, ok?

-#### c) from desperate position
+#### c) from weaker position

-> caused minor damage, was at peace, is much weaker, is friendly
+> invading, caused minor damage, weaker, friendly
 - Look I really had to take that land, forgive me please?
 - Oh hi, don't be mad please?
 I just really needed to take that.
 - I can have a bit more land, right my friend?

-> caused minor damage, was at peace, is much weaker, is neutral
+> invading, caused minor damage, weaker, neutral
 - Oh crap you noticed?
 Look I just need a bit more land, so have mercy?
 - Uhh, surely you didn't care about that tiny bit of land?
 - I just needed that land, ok?
 Please don't be mad.
-- Eh, can you let it slide just this once?
+- Eh, can you let it slide just thonce?

-> caused minor damage, was at peace, is much weaker, is hostile
+> invading, caused minor damage, weaker, hostile
 - Oh #$@& he noticed.
 - Oh crap, I'm in trouble now, aren't I.
 - Come on, you have better things to do.

-### Justify trying to stop the player from dominating
-> did just attack, was at peace, was provoked by player dominance, is not hostile, is not weaker
-- Nothing personal, but you were getting a too powerful for your own good.
-- Look I'm sorry, but somebody had to clip your wings a bit.
-- Sorry, you were just getting too big for comfort there.
-- Apologies, had to reign you in a little there.
-- Sorry, somebody had to put a stop to your sprawl.
-- Sorry, you were getting a bit too powerful for your own good.
-- Sorry, someone had to put your ambitions in check.

-> did just attack, was at peace, was provoked by player dominance, is friendly
-- I'm sorry it came to this, but you're scaring me at this point!
-- I didn't want to do this, but you're just growing way too powerful.

-> did just attack, was at peace, was provoked by player dominance, is weaker
-- You can't be allowed to wield this kind of power.
-- I won't just sit here and watch you dominate.
-- Someone had to try to stop your unchecked expansion.
-- I will not just wait here for my inevitable demise.
-- I will not go silently into the night.
-- Someone has to put a stop to your sprawl before it's too late.
-- You can't be allowed to get away with such unchecked expansion.

-### Justify based on past grievances
-> did just attack, was at peace, was provoked by player credit, is not hostile
-- There, now we're even.
-- You know you deserved that.
-- Life has a way of balancing things out, doesn't it.

-> did just attack, was at peace, was provoked by player credit, is hostile
-- You had that one coming.
-- You reap what you sow.

-### Justify by desperation
-> did just attack, was at peace, was provoked by combative nature, is much weaker, is not hostile
-- Sorry, I had to do something!
-- Sorry, I'm just kind of desperate over here.
-- Sorry, I didn't know what else to do.

 ### No good reason
+> invading, caused major damage, was angered by nature, not hostile
+- What can I say, sometimes I just can't help myself.
+- Oops, I guess that was too tempting.
+- Hehe... sorry, I just couldn't resist.
+- You were kind of asking for this one, you know?

-> caused major damage, was at peace, is stronger, is not hostile
+> invading, caused major damage, stronger, not hostile
 - Nothing personal, but you were kind of in the way.
 - Sorry, have to look after my own interests.
+- Sorry, but you were kind of a nuisance.

-### 4. Comment on a large shifts in relative power
+### 4. Comment on the ongoing fight

-#### a) stronger -> weaker (big loss)
+#### Significant twists

-> is hostile, was stronger, is weaker
+> fighting, was stronger, weaker
 - Gah, I'm in trouble now.
 - Oh crap, I guess I missed that.
 - Oh no!
-How did that happen.
+How did this happen!

-#### b) weaker -> stronger (big gain)
+- Oh no, I'm in trouble now, aren't I.

-> is hostile, was weaker, is stronger
+> fighting, was weaker, stronger
 - Oh, how the turntables...
 - Not so cocky now, are you?
 - Oh, you're in trouble now, aren't you?
 - Yes!
 Now we're getting somewhere.

+#### Motivation to keep fighting
+> fighting, angered by credit, hostile
+- I still have a score to settle with you.
+- I'm not done with you yet.
+- I'm not letting you get away with this.

+> fighting, angered by dominance, hostile
+- If we don't stop you now, it will be too late.
+- You must be stopped.
+- You must be stopped before it's too late.
+- Someone needs to put a break on your expansion.
+- I'm not letting you grow any larger!
+- Your greed must be put in check!

+> fighting, angered by dominance, not hostile
+- Sorry, but you're still too large for comfort.
+- Sorry, a balance has to be restored.

+> fighting, angered by losses, hostile
+- You will pay.
+- My fallen warriors will be avenged!
+- You will regret this.

+#### Motivation to STOP fighting

+> fighting, not hostile, common enemy
+- We should stop this fight, we have a bigger problem brewing.
+- Our common foe smiles as we fight.
+We should stop this.
+- You sure you want to keep fighting ME?
+- You sure I'm still your biggest problem?

+> fighting, not hostile, stronger
+- You should stop messing with me while you still can.
+- This is your chance to back down.

+> fighting, not hostile, similar strength
+- We don't HAVE to fight this out to the bitter end, you know?
+- I'm getting tired of fighting you.
+- You sure you want to keep going at this?
+- Look, I COULD leave you alone if you do the same.
+- Don't you have better things to do than fight me?
+- Look, I'm willing to move past this if you are.
+- Let's call it even?

+> fighting, not hostile, weaker
+- I don't enjoy this fight at all...
+- Any chance you could leave me alone?
+- Any change for a truce?
+- Truce maybe?

+### 5. Comment on player dominance

+> angered by dominance, not friendly
+- Oh man, this is getting out of hand...
+- Not gonna lie, you are making me nervous...
+- Oh wow, you've grown... a LOT.
+- Damn... you're getting big.

+> angered by dominance, friendly
+- Oh god.
+I mean hi friend!
+- Sure glad to be on your good side, haha.
+Ha...
+- H-hi?
+- W-we're still good, right?
+- I can still trust you, right?

+### 6. Comment on common enemy

+> common enemy, neutral
+- It's not me you should worry about.
+- You know who the real enemy is, right?
+- We should be working together if we want to survive.

+> common enemy, friendly
+- Let's work together!
+- We should work together!
+- We should team up!

-### 5. General comments
+### 7. Idle comments

-#### hostile + much stronger (gloating)
+#### Hostile
-> is hostile, is much stronger, is at peace
+> truce, hostile, much stronger
 - I don't talk to ants.
 - You're pathetic.
 - You're nothing to me.
 - You're not worth my time.

-> is hostile, is much stronger, is at war, did not suffer major damage
-- Pathetic.
-- Regretting your choices now, don't you?
-- Came to beg for mercy?

-> is hostile, is much stronger, is at war
-- It's almost over now.
-- Came to beg for mercy?
-- Can't wait to finally be rid of you.

-#### hostile + stronger (bully)
+- Don't waste my time.

-> is hostile, is stronger, is at peace
+> truce, hostile, stronger
 - Mhhh...
 - I'll get to you soon enough.
 - You want to start something?
 Yeah?
 - Wanna dance?

-> is hostile, is stronger, is at war, did not suffer major damage, inflicted major damage
-- Now you're going down.
-- Look, just stop struggling.

-> is hostile, is stronger, is at war, suffered major damage, did not inflict major damage
-- Damn, you sure know how to be a nuisance.
-- Goddamnit, could you stop being so annoying?!
-- You sneaky little bugger!

-> is hostile, is stronger, is at war
-- You know you're not going to win this.
-- Let the swords do the talking.

-#### hostile + similar strength

-> is hostile, is similar strength, is at peace
+> truce, hostile, similar strength
 - I have nothing to say to you.
 - I look forward to meeting you in battle.

-> is hostile, is similar strength, is at war, did not suffer major damage, inflicted major damage
-- Yes!
-I can win this!
-- Ha!
-Take that!
-- Onwards to victory!

-> is hostile, is similar strength, is at war, suffered major damage, did not inflict major damage
-- Nice move, but it's not over yet.

-> is hostile, is similar strength, is at war
-- I have nothing to say to you.
-- Let the swords do the talking.
-- It is on!
-- I will prevail!

-#### hostile + weaker (slightly desperate)
+- We shall meet in battle soon enough.
+- Wanna dance?

-> is hostile, is weaker, is at peace
+> truce, hostile, weaker
 - This is not good...
-- Do what you must.

-> is hostile, is weaker, is at war, suffered major damage
-- Damnit!
-Damn you!
-- Oh no, this is all wrong.
+- Oh man, oh man...
-- No no no...

-> is hostile, is weaker, is at war
-- Do your worst.
-- I won't get me without a fight.

-#### hostile + much weaker (very desperate)

-> is hostile, is much weaker, suffered major damage
-- Finish this already!
-- Do your worst.
+- Damnit...

-- Sigh...
-I guess this is it.
-- Maybe I cannot win, but I can still fight!
+#### Neutral

-> is hostile, is much weaker
+> truce, neutral, much stronger
+- Oh, it's you, how quaint.
+- Oh, it's you again.
-- ...
+- Oh, it's you.
-- I wish someone could make you pay.
+- I don't care.
-- Yeah I'm screwed, no need to rub it in.

-#### neutral + stronger

-> is neutral, is stronger, is at peace
-- Don't start any trouble, ok?
+- You better behave.
 - I'm watching you.
+- Be nice.

+> truce, neutral, stronger
+- Oh, it's you again.
+- Oh, it's you.
+- I'm watching you.
+- I'm keeping my eye on you.
 - Don't even think about it.

-> is neutral, is stronger, is at war
-- You should stop messing with me while you still can.
-- This is your chance to back down.

-### neutral + similar strength
+- Don't start any trouble, ok?
+- Trust me, you don't want to mess with me.

-> is neutral, is similar strength, is at peace
+> truce, neutral, similar strength
+- Oh, it's you.
 - I'm watching you.
+- I'm keeping my eye on you.
 - Don't even think about it.

-> is neutral, is similar strength, is at war, did not suffer major damage, did not inflict major damage
-- Let's stop this before it goes too far

-> is neutral, is similar strength, is at war
-- All this fighting... for what?

-### neutral
+- You don't want to mess with me, trust me.
+- You're not about to start anything, are you?
+- ...

-> is neutral, is much weaker, is at peace
+> truce, neutral, much weaker
-- Oh god.
-I mean hi!
+- Oh no. I mean, hi?
+- D-Don't look at me like that!
+- Please don't.
+- I know my place, ok?
+- You know I'm not worth worrying about.

+> truce, neutral, weaker
+- Trust me, I'm not worth the trouble.
-- D-do we have a problem?
+- Is there a problem?

-> is neutral, is weaker, is at peace
+- Should I be worried?
+- I assure you I can still bite if you mess with me.
 - Oh, hi.
-Nothing to see here.
-- I'm not going to cause trouble if you leave me alone.

-> is neutral, is weaker, is at war
-- Let's stop this madness!
-- All this fighting... for what?
+- ...

-### friendly
+### Friendly
-> is friendly, is at peace, is not weaker
+> truce, friendly, not weaker
+- Hi, hi!
 - Hey there, friend.
 - Hey, what's up?
 - Hi!
 - How's it going?
 - Good to see you.
-- Peace be with you.

-> is friendly, is at peace, is weaker
-- I'm glad we're friends!
-- Oh, hi there!
+- Howdy!
-- I'm sure glad we're on the same side!
-- You wouldn't turn against me, would you?
-- I can still trust you, right?

-> is friendly, is at peace, is much weaker
+> truce, friendly, much weaker
 - Oh god.
 I mean hi friend!
 - Glad to be on your good side, haha.
 Ha...
 - H-hi?
 - W-we're still good, right?
 - I can still trust you, right?
+-
+> truce, friendly, weaker
+- Wow, you're doing great!
+- I'm glad we're friends!
+- I'm sure glad we're on the same side!
+- You wouldn't turn against me, would you?
+- I can still trust you, right?

 ### ally
-> is ally, is at peace, is stronger
+> truce, ally, stronger
 - Don't worry, I got you covered.
 - I can protect you.
 - I'll keep you safe.
 - You're safe with me.

-> is ally, is at peace, is similar strength
+> truce, ally, similar strength
 - We're in this together!
 - Together we can prevail!
 - Let's do this!
 - I got your back!
 - You can count on me!

-> is ally, is at peace, is much weaker
+> truce, ally, much weaker
 - Hey, it's just little me, your humble servant!
-- I know it's not much, but I'll do what I can!
+- I know it's not much, but I'll do what I can to help!

-> is ally, is at peace, is weaker
+> truce, ally, weaker
 - I'm here to help!
 - I'll do my best!